notthebee/ansible-easy-vpn/README.md

 * Hardened web server (Bunkerweb)

 ### Requirements
-* A KVM-based VPS with a dedicated IPv4 address
+* A KVM-based VPS (or an AWS EC2 instance) with a dedicated IPv4 address
 * Ubuntu Server 20.04 or 22.04

 ### FAQ